OPEC+ seeks consensus on oil output policy after UAE roadblock | Headlines

 Without a deal, the OPEC+ alliance could keep tighter restraints on output with oil prices now trading around $75 a barrel, more than 40% up this year, while consumers want more crude to aid a global recovery from the COVID-19 pandemic.
 The rise in oil prices is contributing to global inflation, slowing the economic recovery from the pandemic.

 The UAE put the brakes on a deal that had been pushed by top producers Saudi Arabia and Russia to increase output by 2 million barrels per day (bpd) by the end of 2021 and extend remaining cuts to the end of 2022, instead of ending in April.
-Talks between the Organization of the Petroleum Exporting Countries, Russia and other producers, the alliance known as OPEC+, resume at 1300 GMT.
+Talks between the Organization of the Petroleum Exporting Countries, Russia and other producers, the alliance known as OPEC+, resumed at 1500 GMT.
+Key ministers meet first as part of a joint monitoring ministerial committee (JMMC), followed by a full ministerial meeting.

 Responding to oil demand destruction caused by the COVID crisis, OPEC+ agreed last year to cut output by almost 10 million bpd from May 2020, with plans to phase out the curbs by the end of April 2022.
 Cuts now stand at about 5.8 million bpd.
 If UAE blocks any deal, the remaining cuts would likely stay in place.
 There is also a slim chance the deal could fall apart and all countries could pump as much as they want.